yargalot/grunt-accessibility/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+- 0.3 Fix so you can run another grunt process after running
+- 0.2 Fix so people can actually run this thing now
 - 0.1.1 Update Documentation for install
 - 0.1 Initial release